kadena-io/pact/docs/pact-functions.rst

 *key* ``string`` *→* ``<a>``

 Read KEY from top level of message data body, or data body itself if not provided.
-Coerces value to pact type: String -> string, Number -> integer, Boolean -> bool, List -> value, Object -> value.
-NB value types are not introspectable in pact.
+Coerces value to their corresponding pact type: String -> string, Number -> integer, Boolean -> bool, List -> list, Object -> object.

 .. code:: lisp